parkjan4/RobustConfidenceBands/README.md

-# Robust Confidence Bands for Simulation Output
+# Robust Confidence Bands for Stochastic Processes Using Simulation

 This is a repository for the working paper "Robust Confidence Bands for Stochastic Processes Using Simulation."
 The code here can be used to reproduce the experiments in the paper.